EAFIT-AACS/assignment2-qtates/README.md

     st.rerun()
 ```

 We define a method to generate the Strings making a request to the API, store them in a list, and mix them.
-Note that we are storing them in the state variables mencioned before.
+Note that we are storing them in the state variables mentioned before.

 ```
 def sendValidateString():